 Without a grass deflector, discharge cover, or a complete grass-catcher assembly mounted in place, you and others are exposed to blade contact and thrown debris.
-Contact with rotating mower blade(s) and thrown debris will cause injury or death.
+Contact with rotating mower blade(s) or thrown debris may cause injury or death.